-Each year all students in the 8th through 11th grades are required to register for the next year's courses.
-This is a process which should involve the student, school counselor, advisor, and parents.
+Each year all students in 8th through 11th grade are required to register for courses for the following year.
+This is a process which should involve the student, school counselor, advisor and family.
 The 4-year plan "at a glance" worksheet in this booklet will be useful in planning ahead.
 Students will sign up for classes through PowerSchool with help from school counselors and advisors.
-Please see your advisor and school counselor for any support for your plan.